DataBranner/compile_diary/README.md

 My actual diary is not found in a public repository.
 It was originally a single, long LaTeX file.
 I wrote a script to break it into sections, each section one diary entry, in the interest of the recognized good of modularity.
 Then I wrote the code in the present repository to compile either just the newest sections (because things sometimes go wrong in LaTeX and you would like to see what you've done) or to reassemble the parts into a whole diary.

+The code here generates a `.tex` file, compiles it twice (necessary to produce a table of contents), and finally opens the resulting PDF file.

 ### Organization and set-up

 This program runs in both Python 2 and 3, though there are no dependencies and hence no `requirements.txt` file.
+I am running on Mac OS and some `subprocess` instructions assume that environment.

 Directory `head_and_tail_matter` contain two necessary files: `preamble.tex` and `file_end.tex`; `head_text_matter_can_be_edited.tex` can be empty.